Do I really want to be a writer?

 Oh wow.

 “Hey, you should do it too!
-It’s not hard.” said Keng as he left.
+It’s not hard,” said Keng as he left.

 So over the next year, I read everything I could get my hands on about copywriting.
-I read David Oglivy.
+I read David Ogilvy.
 John Caples and Luke Sullivan.
 Jack Trout and Claude Hopkins.
 “The Secret of Successful Copywriting” by Patrick Quinn became my bible for a new career.

 I am so going to be a rich and famous copywriter.